 If the outdoor temperature falls below a minimum threshold, the heat pump will turn off and switch to auxiliary heating.
 When the outdoor temperature goes above the maximum threshold, auxiliary heating will stop, and the heat pump will start running again.

-The maximum runtime for stage 1 before stage 2 is activated to achieve the temperature setpoint.
+The maximum runtime for stage 1 is before stage 2 is activated to achieve the temperature setpoint.

 The minimum OFF time of the heating or cooling system before the thermostat turns it ON again.
 (A minimum value of 5 minutes is recommended to prevent the system from short cycling.